KTC96/project-one/testing/TESTING.md

 ## Manual Testing

-* I pubished my site via GitHub pages and shared with coursemates to recieve feedback.
+* I published my site via GitHub pages and shared with course mates to receive feedback.

 * Navbar: All the links on the navbar are working on desktop and mobile screens.